Miska, Tulkarm

-Miska was a Palestinian village, located fifteen kilometers southwest of Tulkarm, depopulated in 1948.
+Miska (Arabic: مسكة), also pronounced as Miski, was a Palestinian village, located fifteen kilometers southwest of Tulkarm, depopulated in 1948.

 History

 Miska was founded by descendants of the Arabian tribe of Miskain during the 7th century Islamic conquest of Palestine.

 According to the Arab geographer Yaqut, writing in the 1220s, Miska was known for its fruit, especially the misk (musk) apple variety which was said to have been transferred to Egypt by the Fatimid vizier Abu Muhammad al-Yazuri, who died in 1058.

 Ottoman era

 The French commander Jean Baptiste Kléber and his troops passed by the village on their way to Napoleon's siege of Acre in 1799.
 Pierre Jacotin named the village Meski on his map from the same campaign.

 In the 1860s, the Ottoman authorities granted the village an agricultural plot of land called Ghabat Miska in the former confines of the Forest of Arsur (Ar.
 Al-Ghaba) in the coastal plain, west of the village.

 In 1870, Victor Guérin visited and estimated that the population of Miskeh was 300.
 He further noted that "In the court of the medhafeh (guest-house) I saw a column and a marble chapter, apparently of Byzantine work.
 Round the houses are gardens, planted principally with fig-trees, among which here and there rise palms."

 In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Bani Sa'b.

 In 1882, the PEF's Survey of Western Palestine (SWP) described Miska an adobe village of small size, with olives to the north and south, and a well to the south.